 If the creature has no spells or spell-like abilities, the seed operative may choose between basic spells to draw from the essence of the creature.
 He may choose between: aero, blizzard, cure, dark, fire, light, stone, thunder, and water.
 These basic spells that he can pull increase to their 2nd level versions at 5th level and their 3rd level versions at 10th.

-When drawing from a willing ally, the seed operative may draw as many times per day as they like, however, the ally loses both the spell for 1 round as well as the MP required to cast the spell.
+When drawing from a willing ally, but not himself, the seed operative may draw as many times per day as they like, however, the ally loses both the spell for 1 round as well as the MP required to cast the spell.

 Several willing seed operatives may exchange spells, as long as they have space for them in their stock, swapping or gifting any amount of stocked spells after a 10-minute meditation within 30ft of each other.